 New windows being installed

-Restoration of Fairfield's old 1936 firetruck has NOW BEGUN!!!
-Local citizens Bill Green and Carroll Embrey have volunteered to do the engine work at cost of parts.
+Restoration of Fairfield's old 1936 fire truck has NOW been COMPLETED!!
+Local citizens Bill Green and Carroll Embry completed the engine work at cost of parts.
+Steve White restored the exhaust and cooling systems at cost.